junglesta/wherenodoctor/_posts/2016-01-03-green-pages.md

 _Side effects:_ Praziquantel may cause tiredness, dizziness, headache, and loss of appetite, but these side effects are rare at the low dosages used to treat tapeworm.

-_Dosage of_ praziquantel for most kinds of tapeworm, including beef and pork tapeworm (10 to 20 mg/kg)—using 600 mg tablets
+_Dosage of_ praziquantel for most kinds of tapeworm, including beef and pork tapeworm (10 to 20 mg/kg), using 600 mg tablets

 Take once only.